Are you dreaming about higher clearance on your Taco?

-Overall, while it may be enticing to throw an inexpensive kit on for some added ground clearance, you could end up with a stiffer ride and a lower ride quality than it’s worth—not to mention potential damage to your suspension and transmission components if it’s not done right.
+That said, while it may be enticing to throw an inexpensive kit on for some added ground clearance, you could end up with a stiffer ride and a lower ride quality than it’s worth—not to mention potential damage to your suspension and transmission components if it’s not done right.

 Throwing bigger tires on may seem like the easiest way to get some additional lift at first, but this can easily cause some serious damage to your vehicle if not done properly.

-My recommendation would be to have a professional install a performance-oriented lift like the Icon lift kit if you want to take your truck off roading and maintain safety.
+My recommendation would be to have a professional install a performance-oriented lift like the Icon lift kit if you want to take your truck off-roading and maintain safety.